JoshTeperman/cultureamp-surveyor-2/README.md

   answers
 end
 ```
-The above method takes an instance of a Question Subclass as it's first argument, which in this challenge can be either `Surveyor::FreeTextQuestion` or `Surveyor::RatingQuestion`, but is intended to be useable with any future definition of a Question Subclass.
+The above method takes an instance of a `Question` Subclass as it's first argument, which in this challenge can be either `Surveyor::FreeTextQuestion` or `Surveyor::RatingQuestion`, but is intended to be useable with any future definition of a `Question` subclass.

-The second argument `*args` allows a search for any number of answer values, and the method will return an array of all of the answers that match that value for the given question.
+The second argument `*args` allows a search for any number of `Answer` values, and the method will return an array of all of the `Answers` that match that value for the given `Question`.

-If no answers are specified in the second argument, the method will skip the answer value validation check, and it will return every answer for the question.
+If no `Answers` are specified in the second argument, the method will skip the `Answer` value validation check, and it will return every `Answer` for the `Question`.

-I chose to return an array of answer objects rather than the total number of answers.
-I thought this was a more extendable option as it still allows us to count answers by calling `.length` on the result of the method call, but in addition should allow for different features based off this data: for example you could add customer / respondent ID to the Answer object, giving you access to customer information etc etc, or add other variables that would allow for data analytics, all of which won't be possible if the method only returns the number of responses.
+I chose to return an array of `Answer` objects rather than the total number of `Answers`.
+I thought this was a more extendable option as it still allows us to count `Answers` by calling `.length` on the result of the method call, but in addition should allow for different features based off this data: for example you could add customer / respondent ID to the `Answer` object, giving you access to customer information etc etc, or add other variables that would allow for data analytics, all of which won't be possible if the method only returns the number of `Responses`.

 This method gives us a baseline to flexibly search for different types of data: For example:

-Find all answers:
+Find all `Answers`:
 ```
   fetch_answers(question)
 ```
-Find all low answers (answer value 1 or 2), to be used with RatingQuestions:
+Find all low `Answers` (value 1 or 2), to be used with `Rating Questions`:
 ```
   def fetch_low_answers(question)
     fetch_answers(question, 1, 2)
   end
 ```
-Find answers with value 3 or 4:
+Find `Answers` with value 3 or 4:
 ```
   fetch_answers(question, 3, 4)
 ```
-Find answers with a mixed group of values:
+Find `Answers` with a mixed group of values:
 ```
   fetch_answers(question, 'Yes', 'No', 'Barbecue', 'something something something', 2, 100)
 ```

-This method will be useable with any combination of Question types and validations, and can be coupled with tests and Question validations written ensure the responses are returning expected results.
+This method will be useable with any combination of `Question` types and validations, and can be coupled with tests and `Question` validations written ensure the `Responses` are returning expected results.

 ### Display answers for a given question

-The challenge required a method that would break down the responses for a question by answer value, and display the totals in a readable format.
+The challenge required a method that would break down the `Responses` for a question by `Answer` value, and display the totals in a readable format.
 For example:

 ```
 answers = [1, 1, 2, 3, 3]